dalibo/ansible-collection-dolibarr/docs/role_configure.md

 # Ansible role Dolibarr configure

-An Ansible role dedicated to configure Dolibarr installed on Debian 10 and 11.
+An Ansible role dedicated to configure Dolibarr installed (see install role) on Debian 12.

-The idea behind this role is to run the steps required to build a running instance of Dolibarr after installing the source code.
+The idea behind this role is to run the steps required to configure Dolibarr after source code install (see specific role if required).

 ## Role Variables

     dolibarr_version: 12.0

-Version of Dolibarr we want to install on our managed remote host.
+Version of Dolibarr we want to configure.

     dolibarr_http_rootdir: /var/www/

-Root directory where we will store our Dolibarr instance.
-Our role will create a directory based on the dolibarr_domain under this dolibarr_http_rootdir.
-So by default we create the /var/www/dolibarr.example.com directory and use it to store our Dolibarr instance.
+Root directory where we store our Dolibarr instance.
+Our role will use that path to locate and execute PHP script to (re-)configure Dolibarr.

     dolibarr_domain: dolibarr.example.com